5596 PA-309 Center Valley, PA 18034

 When to Follow Up

-At Center Valley Dental, we are dedicated to preserving your oral health.
+At Center Valley Dental, we’re here to preserve your oral health.
 We always strive to protect your natural tooth structure.
-However, there are times where a tooth extraction is crucial to prevent further damage.
-Contact our office today to schedule a consultation and learn more about the procedure and your restoration options.
+But sometimes when a tooth extraction can prevent further damage.
+Contact our office today to schedule a consultation.
+We welcome you to learn more about the procedure and your restoration options.